jgarrouste/katacoda-scenarios/MetalLB-demo/step1.md

 EdgeRouter), or a soft router using open-source software (e.g. a Linux machine running the [BIRD](http://bird.network.cz) routing suite).

-For this tutorial, we'll deploy a pod inside minikube that runs both the BIRD and [Quagga](http://www.nongnu.org/quagga/).
+For this tutorial, we'll deploy a pod inside the cluster that runs both the BIRD and [Quagga](http://www.nongnu.org/quagga/).
 They will be configured to speak BGP, but won't configure Linux to forward traffic based on the data they receive.
 Instead, we'll just inspect that data